mathieuDombrockTAF/nodex/README.md

 See [CHANGELOG.md](CHANGELOG.md) to check which version of Node is packaged here currently.

 ## Important Notes

+- Updates are painless, just edit the `setup.sh` script to setup a new NodeJS version.

-This is not a cross-platform build.
+- This is not a cross-platform build.
 Currently this is only setup for `linux-x64`.

 ## Example
 ```